 Severity: Minor

-Some users chain multiple slash commands in rapid succession, such as /compact followed by /clear or /rewind after /compact.
+Some users chain multiple slash commands in rapid succession, such as /compact followed by /clear.
 These combinations can produce undesirable effects.

 | Combination | Risk | Alternative |